๐Ÿงพ

 Idle/Prone/Crouching/Walking/Sprinting are movement states, which only contain the velocity and velocity smoothing properties.

-Air Friction defines how controllable our player is when in air.
+Air Friction defines how controllable our player is when in the air.
 1 means 100% controlled, and 0 means no movement input is applied.

 Air Velocity defines the movement speed multiplier when in air.